gorda/istio.io/content/en/docs/tasks/security/authorization/rbac-groups/index.md

     value of [`"group1"`, `"group2"`] returns HTTP code 200
     since it contains `group1`.

-## Configure the authorization of list-typed claims
+## Configure the authorization of list-typed claims{#configure-the-authorization-of-list-typed-claims}

 Istio supports configuring the authorization of list-typed claims.
 The example JWT contains a JWT claim with a `scope` claim key and